moana home biography the band maori the music projects tour dates press live

 In 1840, a Treaty was signed.
 The fighting continued – on the battlefield, in the courts, the media, even at the United Nations today.
 The issue of sovereignty has yet to be fully resolved.
 Maori continue to assert it through a variety of ways today.

 Taonga puoro (traditional Maori instruments) had almost disappeared from Maori culture.
 Missionaries had dismissed them as tools of paganism.
 Over forty have now been identified and revived by exponents Richard Nunns and Hirini Melbourne.
-Some have been recorded for the very first time courtesy of Moana and the Moahunters.
-Richard and Hirini lend their talents to Moana’s recording and live performances.
+Some have been recorded for the very first time, captured on the band's albums.
+Richard, Hirini and a new wave of taonga puoro artists including Horomona Horo, Jerome Kavanagh and Rangi Rangitukunoa, have played in the band.

 Haka (a war-like dance made famous by the All Blacks) have also been incorporated into Moanas music, providing a spinetingling, accompaniment to modern beats.